Kidnapping of Wang Xing: China

 On January 7, Ministry of Foreign Affairs of China spokesperson, Guo Jiakun pointed out that the Chinese embassies and consulates abroad had received requests for help from the relatives of the parties involved and were in close contact with them.
 They were actively verifying the situation and carrying out relevant work.
 China will continue to pay attention to the development of the incident and guide the Chinese embassies and consulates abroad to properly handle the follow-up matters.

 On the same day, The Actors Committee of China Federation of Radio and Television Associations also issued a statement on its WeChat public account platform, stating that it had noticed that "many actors were deceived by suspected fraud organizations to go abroad on the pretext of filming TV dramas and other jobs", resulting in their "personal and property safety being greatly damaged".

 At a press conference on January 1, Ministry of Public Security spokesperson Zhang Ming stated that China would fully launch international law enforcement cooperation and "relentlessly pursue and crack down on" the strongholds of overseas fraud gangs in order to completely destroy these strongholds and to hunt down fugitives involved in major fraud cases.

-On January 11, after Wang Xing returned to China, the Chinese embassy in Thailand published an article reminding Chinese citizens coming to Thailand not to fall for the "high-paying job" trap.
+On January 11, after Wang returned to China, the Chinese embassy in Thailand published an article reminding Chinese citizens coming to Thailand not to fall for the "high-paying job" trap.
 It also reminded Chinese citizens entering Thailand that they must apply for the relevant visa in advance if they want to work locally; and that Chinese citizens who enter Thailand without a work visa are not allowed to engage in [illegal] work or other non-tourism activities in Thailand.